Washburn High School

 Academic Programs Offered:

-Advanced Placement (AP), Arts Focused Programming, College Prep, College in the Schools (CIS), Credit Recovery, International Baccalaureate (IB), Language Immersion, PSEO, Professional Internships and/or Job Shadowing
+Advanced Placement (AP), Arts Focused Programming, College prep, Credit recovery, International Baccalaureate (IB), PSEO, Professional Internships and/or Job Shadowing

 Special education programming